emmercm/www/src/blog/_bash-euxo.md

 #!/usr/bin/env bash
 set -o pipefail

-# Without 'set -o pipefail', "but this won't" would be printed
+# Without 'set -o pipefail', "but this won't" would be printed;
-# Even with 'set -o pipefail', "this will print" is still printed
+# but even with 'set -o pipefail', "this will print" is still
-# because
+# printed because 'set -o pipefail' doesn't cause early termination
 false | echo "this will print" && echo "but this won't"

-cat
+# Without 'set -o pipefail', 'gzip' would compress the empty
+# output of 'cat', causing a compressed file to be created
+cat nonexistent_file | gzip > compressed_file.gz
 ```

 ## Where you _should_ use it